 Sicily Walking Tour Write a review

 Sicily, the largest island in the Mediterranean, has a fascinating history as well as spectacular, rugged scenery.
 Its origins go back to Neolithic times and it has been occupied by the Greeks, Romans, Byzantines, Arabs, Spanish, and finally Italy.
-Our walking tour brings you the best of the island’s east coast as we travel through remote villages, into hidden gorges, and along skyline paths with epic views onto the snow-capped peak of Mount Etna.
-Indeed, you will learn first-hand how Mount Etna has shaped both the physical and economic life of much of Sicily as you walk along its calderas in the company of our volcanologist guide.
-Other highlights include romantic Taormina, the UNESCO world heritage town of Noto,the bronze age site of Pantalica, and historical Siracusa, which was once more powerful than Athens in the time of Classical Greece.
+Our walking tour brings you the best of the island’s east coast as we travel through remote villages, into hidden gorges, and along skyline paths with epic views onto Mount Etna, the most active volcano in Europe.
+You will learn first-hand how Mount Etna has shaped both the physical and economic life of much of Sicily as you walk along its calderas in the company of our volcanologist guide.
+Other highlights include romantic Taormina, the Baroque gem of Noto, the Bronze Age site of Pantalica, and historical Siracusa, which was once more powerful than Athens in the time of Classical Greece.
 Of course, Sicily’s cuisine plays a starring role throughout the week.
 Try a refreshing lemon or pistachio granita after your walk, or indulge in some cream-filled cannoli with your morning coffee, and enjoy fresh seafood and tasty pasta dishes at dinner.
 We also have a special lunch with a family who produces traditional ricotta cheese at their rustic farm, and of course we have a wine tasting to sample some of the island’s best vintages.
-Join us for this wonderful introduction to the Mediterranean’s most beautiful island.
+Join us for this wonderful introduction to one of the Mediterranean’s most beautiful islands.

 Sicily Walking Tour Includes

 Check into your pre-booked hotel, the Katane Palace Hotel or Hotel Il Principe (or similar) in the heart of old Catania.
-Our hotel is a five-minute walk from the central pedestrian area that is lined with beautiful Baroque buildings and full of cafes, restaurants and shops.
+Our hotel is a five-minute walk from the central pedestrian area that is lined with beautiful Baroque buildings, cafes, restaurants and shops.
 Independent dinner in Catania.
 Overnight Catania.
 Hotel included.
 Dinner not included.